Lokah Chapter 1: Chandra: Music

+The film score and soundtrack were composed by Jakes Bejoy with an additional song composed by Jay Unnithan.
 The film's promo song, titled "Thani Lokah Murakkaari", sung by Jyoti Nooran of the Nooran Sisters in her Malayalam debut.
 The track, composed by Jakes Bejoy with rap portions by Reble, carries lyrics penned by writer-filmmaker Muhsin Parari, credited under his pseudonym "Mu.Ri".